boto/botoflow/doc/source/concepts.rst

 the workflow entry point method.
 Similarly, data can be passed to activities when calling the activity method.
-The return value of an activity method is returned to the caller through the :py:class:`~awsflow.core.future.Future`.
-AWS Flow Framework in Python takes care of marshaling the data across the wire using a component called DataConverter.
+The return value of an activity method is returned to the caller through the :py:class:`~awsflow.core.future.Future`. botoflow takes care of marshaling the data across the wire using a component called DataConverter.
 The default :py:class:`~awsflow.data_converter.json_data_converter.JSONDataConverter` used